-From February 2012 to February 2013, he was the senior geologist for Buccaneer Gold Corp. in Ghana.
-From February 2011 to February 2012, he was the senior project geologist for Xtra-Gold in connection with its Kibi Gold Belt, located in the Apapam Concession in Ghana.
+From February 2011 to February 2012, Mr. Laviolette was the senior project geologist for Xtra-Gold in connection with its Kibi Gold Belt, located in the Apapam Concession in Ghana.
 From March 2010 to February 2011, Mr. Laviolette was a Production Geologist for Kirkland Lake Gold Inc. at its Macassa Gold Mine in Kirkland Lake, Ontario.
 From November 2009 to March 2010, he was a Production Geologist for Lakeshore Gold Corp. at its Timmins West Mine, in Timmins, Ontario.